sonata-project/SonataAdminBundle/docs/cookbook/recipe_decouple_crud_controller.rst

 Decouple from CRUDController
 ============================

-.. versionadded:: 3.99

-    The ability to inject an Admin to an action and ``AdminFetcherInterface`` service were introduced in 3.99.

 When creating custom actions, we can create our controllers without extending ``CRUDController``.
 What we usually need is to access the ``admin`` instance associated to the action, to do so we can type-hint to the admin class or use the ``AdminFetcherInterface`` service.